 The provisions of this section shall not prevent the Employer from ordering any other remedial action.

-Prior to the imposition of suspension without pay, demotion, or discharge, the employee shall be informed in writing of the charges against him/her, of the possible disciplinary actions that may be taken, and of the time, date and place at which the employee will be given the opportunity to respond to the charges.
+Prior to the imposition of suspension without pay, demotion, or discharge, the employee shall be informed in writing of the charges against their, of the possible disciplinary actions that may be taken, and of the time, date and place at which the employee will be given the opportunity to respond to the charges.
 The hearing will be held no sooner than seven (7) business days after the Notice of Intent to Take Disciplinary Action.
 The employee shall be required to sign the written record of discipline as an acknowledgment that they have read the contents of the document.

 The EMPLOYER may use administrative leave with pay pending the final decision as to imposition of discipline.

-The employee and the employee’s representative with the employee’s written authorizations shall have the right to inspect the full contents of his/her personnel file.
+The employee and the employee’s representative with the employee’s written authorizations shall have the right to inspect the full contents of their personnel file.
 No written reprimand or other written record of imposition of any disciplinary action may be placed in an employee’s personnel file unless both the employee and the ASSOCIATION have received written notice of discipline.
 The employee shall be required to sign the written record of discipline as an acknowledgment that they have read the contents of the document.

-An employee may request that written records of disciplinary action be removed from their personnel file after a period of four (4) years.
+Any disciplinary notices/letters issued shall be considered in effect for a period of 24 months after issuance.

 No employee shall be demoted except for just cause.
 Any employee who has been demoted will be eligible for promotion six (6) months from the date of demotion.
 Any demotion shall not cause any loss in departmental seniority.